ValeriiaMukhina/ApprendreLeFrancaisBot/README.md

 - Reset or Enter New Video:
 At any time, use the /cancel or /newlink command to end the current session and start over with a new YouTube link.

+## License
+This project is open source and available under the MIT License.

+## Acknowledgements
+- OpenAI for their language models.

+- python-telegram-bot for providing the framework for this chatbot.

+- youtube-transcript-api for transcript extraction.

+- The open-source community for feedback and contributions.